Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 #### Configure locale

 To configure the locale, start by editing the file `locale.gen` and remove the comment from the lines with the desired country code.
 In my case, it's `pt_PT`, and there are 3 commented lines.

 <pre>
 nano /etc/locale.gen
 </pre>

-Now generate and set that locales.
-Note that previously the command `loadkeys` was used to load the keyboard layout, but that configuration was lost when the live system exited.
+It is now possible to generate and set that locales, note that previously the command `loadkeys` was used to load the keyboard layout, but that configuration was lost when the live system exited.
 To make it persistent `localectl` has to be used.

 Also, keep in mind that what `set-locale` actually does, is add the text passed as an argument, to the file `/etc/locale.conf`, the text has to be one of the uncommented lines from the previous step, in this case `pt_PT-UTF-8` will be used.
-List functions are also available within `localectl`.
+If in doubt, use the list functions available within `localectl`.

 <pre>
 locale-gen